calebdre/crypto-summaries/README.md

 If you automate crypto currency trading, and send out reports, you might want a summary of what a coin does, is it a coin that's for advertising?
 Gaming?
 Paying coffee?

 This project tries to provide the simplest possible API to get a summary of a coin.
-Ideally this would be integrated in [coinmarketcap](https://coinmarketcap.com), but unfortunately that's not the case right now.
+Summaries come from [coinmarketcap](https://coinmarketcap.com/) and [cryptocompare](cryptocompare.com)

 Check out [krausefx.github.io/crypto-summaries](https://krausefx.github.io/crypto-summaries/) for a list of the available summaries.